Emotional Dysregulation and Mental Health: What You Need to Know

 In terms of dysregulation, the childhood environments are not independent of the child.
 For example, a colicky infant cries louder, more high-pitched, and more urgent sounding than regular infant crying.
 These babies are difficult to soothe.
 A caregivers normal sure fire techniques for soothing a baby may fail, requiring greater frustration tolerance.
 Perhaps, more than a young parent possesses.
 A caregiver can soothe a less demanding child.

 The colicky baby may encounter a much different parental reaction.
-I witnessed a young father explode at a family park in response to his crying infant, “why does he keep crying!”
+I witnessed a young father explode at a family park in response to his crying infant, “Why does he keep crying!”
 The discomforted child is met with a harsh reaction to their emotion, absorbing faulty lessons about emotions and a transgenerational passing of faulty regulating patterns may continue.

-A Few Remarks by Psychology Fanatic
+A Few Words by Psychology Fanatic

 Research strongly supports the negative impact of early invalidating environments.
 However, while these emotional patterns of dysregulation may be stubborn, we can improve them.
 Our brains are not done forming.
 We are amazingly resilient.
 Neurons and synapses continue to form and connect.
 Healthy relationships with warm loving, intimate partners can puncture through the stubborn cycles, injecting new life into our souls.